finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentEvent.md

 # InstrumentEvent

 The event specific details.
 A different schema exists for each possible value of InstrumentEventType.
+Not all InstrumentEventTypes can be upserted

 ## Properties